grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 variable1 /* comment */ , variable2
 ```

-We know the locations (source code ranges) of the variable names and the comment, but we don’t know if the comment comes before or after the comma.
+Our AST encodes the locations of the variable names and the comment, but we don’t know if the comment comes before or after the comma.

 -	Grain uses various forms of syntactic sugar.
 One of my favourites is converting list syntax of `[1,2,3]` into repeated application of the list `cons` operator.
 The formatter needs to be aware of these and rewrite the AST back out in sugared syntax.